team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/ceylon-olive_veralu.md

 8-9 years for direct seeded trees.
 3-4 years for budded and grafted trees.
 A tree can produce between 60 to 100 kilograms of fruit every year.

 ## Curing:
+Veralu does not require a curing stage.

 ## Storage
+Store fresh veralu in the refrigerator, ideally in a perforated plastic bag to allow airflow while maintaining humidity.

 ## Protecting your plants
 ### Pest Control